ndenicolais/Recorder/README.md

 ├── screen                      # App screens folder
 |   │   ├── AudioPlayerPage     # Listen last record.
 |   │   ├── HomePage            # Main page of the app.
+|   │   ├── IntroPage           # Splashscreen of the app.
 |   │   ├── RecorderPlayerPage  # Start a new record.
-|   │   ├── InfoPage            # Page containing information about the app and developer profile.
-|   │   ├── IntroPage           # Splashscreen of the app.
 │
 ├── ui                          # UI resources folder
 │   ├── composables             # Composable components folder
 |   │   ├── BackPress           # Component that control and prevent back button action.
-|   │   ├── NavigationDrawer    # Navigation drawer menu with app screens.
-|   │   ├── TopBar              # Bar that represent the app name and drawer menu.
 |
 ├── theme                       # Theme components folder
 |   │   ├── Color               # Color palette used by the app.